THE EMIGRANTS by Vilhelm Moberg

 Once in Minnesota territory, they walk to their final destination.
 In the lush forest, they feel at home for the first time.
 Kristina and Ulrika laugh at the shaggy hair and beards of the men.
 Kristina uses wool shears on Karl Oskar, giving him the look of a sheep.
 Robert wants his hair short so he cannot be scalped by Indians.

 Ki-Chi-Saga is an Indian name, but it is Karl Oskar's for the taking.
-It is all here: the lake, oak trees, a pine forest and three feet of topsoil.
+It is all here: the lake, pine forest & 3 feet of topsoil.

 There is an optimism in the books and in Karl Oskar, an assurance that if we go hard enough and long enough, we will have the things we need.

 Domestic life resumes.
 The settlers build cabins, make furniture, plow and planet, hunt and fish.
 Kristina prepares meals and mends clothing.
-Moberg gets down to basic survival.
+Moberg gets down to the basics.